secretnodes/secretnodes.org/docs/tutorials/prep-sn-vultr.md

 # Deploy a Secret Node on Vultr
-Guide Version 0.25 | Date Dec 29, 2019 | Pre-Genesis Games Edition
+Guide Version 0.26 | Date Jan 3, 2020 | Discovery Testnet Beta
 Difficulty Level : Noob Friendly!

 !> This guide is a beta guide and could break at any time, please report any issues you face between steps 1 - 7.